alessandro308/apagiaro.it/_posts/2018-11-14-chaos-engineering.md

  - Each microservices has balanced his monitoring, alerting and performances
  - The scale rules that watch CPU load and Memory utilization have done their jobs

 The scenario above is called [bullship effect](https://en.wikipedia.org/wiki/Bullwhip_effect): a small perturbation in input can cause dramatic fluctuations in output.
+Discovering this type of errors can be very difficult, Chaos Engineering tries to describe a methodology to find them.

 # How does Chaos Engineering work?
 Netflix, when creates the Chaos Engineering experiments, kept in mind the following principles (from [Principle of Chaos](https://principlesofchaos.org/)):